wearelumenai/clusdoc/content/docs/tutorials/BBC News.md

-# NLP with BBC News - Prediction
++++
+title = "NLP with BBC News - Prediction with Decision trees" description = "Online and Batch analysis of Gaussian mixtures" date = 2019-12-19T12:32:00+01:00 weight = 10 draft = false bref = "Make supervised algorithms" toc = true
++++

+[github]: /github-logo.png

-This tutorial is about supervised learning on a BBC articles dataset.
+This tutorial shows how to build supervised learning algortihms with 'distclus' on a BBC articles dataset.
 The goal is to compare the efficiency of several machine learning algorithms to classify BBC news articles into 5 different category : business, entertainment, politics, sport and tech.

 The dataset can be found at : http://mlg.ucd.ie/datasets/bbc.html